Dollypee/uri-hashtag-insight/README.md

    - Created a clean URL structure for easy access to different hashtags

 2. **Data Fetching**
-   - Used SWR for efficient data fetching with built-in caching
+   - Used React Query for efficient data fetching with built-in caching
    - Created a custom hook to encapsulate fetching logic
    - Implemented loading and error states for a smooth user experience